Ménage à Troi: Plot

 Riker entices a Ferengi guard into a chess game, and once outside the cell, Riker quickly overpowers the guard.
 Once freed, Deanna and Riker attempt to send a message to the Enterprise, only to learn that the ship's communication system is secured by access code.
 As Lwaxana seduces Tog by rubbing his ears, she receives a telepathic message from Deanna asking her to try to get Tog's access code.

 Lwaxana has almost convinced Tog to tell her the code when Farek walks in and catches her in the act.
 Farek threatens to humiliate Tog by revealing his incompetence to the Ferengi, but offers to forget the incident if Lwaxana is turned over to him for experimentation, despite the fact that the proposed tests may be lethal.

 Meanwhile, the Enterprise leaves the nebula, which has been interfering with communications, and learn from Betazed officials that Riker and the Trois have been kidnapped.
 Returning to Betazed, the Enterprise crew discovers flowers indigenous to a Ferengi planet at the spot where Deanna and Riker were last seen.
 Picard orders a frequency scan to see if Riker has somehow sent a message, but are unable to pick up anything discernible.
-Riker taps into the system on the Krayton that suppresses Cochrane distortion from the ship's warp field, and modulates it to generate a signal into a pattern he hopes the Enterprise crew will recognize.
+Riker taps into the system on the Krayton that suppresses Cochrane distortion from the ship's warp field, and modulates it to generate a signal in a pattern he hopes the Enterprise crew will recognize.

 In the midst of the search, Acting Ensign Wesley Crusher is in final preparation to depart to Earth for his second attempt to pass the Starfleet Academy entrance exam.
-As he is about to leave, he realizes that the modulated interference itself may be the signal, and rushes back to the Bridge, missing his transport back to Earth.
+As he is about to leave, he realizes that the modulated interference itself may be the signal, and rushes back to the bridge, missing his transport back to Earth.
 Decoding the signal, Wesley finds Riker has provided the heading of the Krayton and the Enterprise heads out in pursuit.